vishalanandl177/DRF-API-Logger/README.md

 ```

 ### Note:
-After sometime, there will be too many data in the database.
-Searching and filter may get slower.
+After some time, there will be too much data in the database.
+Searching and filtering may get slower.
 If you want, you can delete or archive the older data.
 To improve the searching or filtering, try to add indexes in the 'drf_api_logs' table.